m-podolski/dmaia/1-Logic-and-Proofs/1-3-Propositional-Equivalences.md

 41. Find a compound proposition involving the propositional variables p, q, and r that is true when exactly two of p, q, and r are true and is false otherwise.
 [Hint: Form a disjunction of conjunctions.
 Include a conjunction for each combination of values for which the compound proposition is true.
 Each conjunction should include each of the three propositional variables or its negations.]
     - (¬p ∧ q ∧ r) ∨ (p ∧ ¬q ∧ r) ∨ (p ∧ q ∧ ¬r)

 42. Suppose that a truth table in n propositional variables is specified.
 Show that a compound proposition with this truth table can be formed by taking the disjunction of conjunctions of the variables or their negations, with one conjunction included for each combination of values for which the compound proposition is true.
-The resulting compound proposition is said to be in disjunctive normal form.
+The resulting compound proposition is said to be in **disjunctive normal form**.

+A collection of logical operators is called **functionally complete** if every compound proposition is logically equivalent to a compound proposition involving only these logical operators.

 43. Show that ¬, ∧, and ∨ form a functionally complete collection of logical operators.
 [Hint: Use the fact that every compound proposition is logically equivalent to one in disjunctive normal form, as shown in Exercise 42.]
     - As for every possible compound proposition using ¬, ∧, and ∨ and n statements, the disjunctive normal form for every possible combination of truth valus can be created, this is then equivalent to the initial form.